artwork photographs

 Photograph Sources

-- Artist Supplied Digital Photographs
+• Artist Supplied Digital Photographs

 Supplied Digital Photograph Specifications

-- Maximum file size 2MB
+• Maximum file size 5MB

-- Minimum size of longer side 500 pixels
+• Minimum size of longer side 1000 pixels

-- Colour profile sRGB
+• Colour profile sRGB

 When will artwork photos appear on the site?

-We may substitute photographs taken by the exhibition photographer when a better result can be achieved than using artist supplied photographs.
+In extreme cases and by prior arrangement we may substitute photographs taken by the exhibition photographer when a better result can be achieved than using artist supplied photographs.

 Copyright on Artwork Photographs